PaddlePaddle/PaddleSpeech/README.md

 --host_port 8086
 ```

 Now, in the client console, press the `whitespace` key, hold, and start speaking.
-Until we finish our utterance, we release the key to let the speech-to-text results shown in the console.
+Until finishing your utterance, release the key to let the speech-to-text results shown in the console.
 To quit the client, just press `ESC` key.

-Notice that `deploy/demo_client.py` must be run in a machine with a microphone device, while `deploy/demo_server.py` could be run in one without any audio recording hardware, e.g. any remote server machine.
+Notice that `deploy/demo_client.py` must be run on a machine with a microphone device, while `deploy/demo_server.py` could be run on one without any audio recording hardware, e.g. any remote server machine.
 Just be careful to set the `host_ip` and `host_port` argument with the actual accessible IP address and port, if the server and client are running with two separate machines.
-Nothing should be done if they are running in one single machine.
+Nothing should be done if they are running on one single machine.

-We can also refer to `examples/mandarin/run_demo_server.sh` for example, which will first download a pre-trained Mandarin model (trained with 3000 hours of internal speech data) and then start the demo server with the model.
-With running `examples/mandarin/run_demo_client.sh`, we can speak Mandarin to test it.
-If we would like to try some other models, just update `--model_path` argument in the script.
+Please also refer to `examples/mandarin/run_demo_server.sh`, which will first download a pre-trained Mandarin model (trained with 3000 hours of internal speech data) and then start the demo server with the model.
+With running `examples/mandarin/run_demo_client.sh`, you can speak Mandarin to test it.
+If you would like to try some other models, just update `--model_path` argument in the script.

 For more help on arguments: